 'Will's Kitchen', a parody of YouTube cooking videos

-Will Dalton (b.
-1994) is an artist and writer based in London.
+Will Dalton is an artist and writer based in London.
 He uses the materials of everyday life to explore how our personal experiences are shaped by the objects, places and spaces around us.